 Creating a website (step 11) is another crucial startup task.
 Some new businesses create their own, while others with budget pay someone else.
 Even if you don’t sell online, having an impressive website can really help you to attract customers, many of whom will want to check you out before enquiring or buying.
 With your website complete, establish your presence on social media websites (step 12), because this can also help you to engage, attract and retain customers.

 Explore other marketing options – online and offline – because if people don’t know you exist, they won’t buy from you.
-While postcards, leaflets and word of mouth work well for many small businesses, for others the answer lies in PR, online content marketing, pay-per-click advertising or email marketing.
+While postcards, leaflets and word of mouth work well for many small businesses, for others the answer lies in PR, online content marketing, pay-per-click advertising or email marketing, and, as previously mentioned, different social media channels.
 A mix is likely to offer a solution for your new business.

 Setting up a startup bookkeeping system and bank account